stack-auth/stack/docs/docs/01-getting-started/01-setup.md

     });
     ```

-    This will reads the environment variables automatically and create a server app that you can later use to access Stack from your Next.js server.
+    This will read the environment variables automatically and create a server app that you can later use to access Stack from your Next.js server.

-    `StackServerApp` has many other options.
-Check out [StackServerApp documentation](/docs/api-documentation/app) if you want to learn more.
+    Check out the [`StackServerApp` documentation](/docs/api-documentation/app) to learn more about its other options.

 3. Create a new file in `app/handler/[...stack]/page.tsx` and paste the following code: